orbisgis/lczexplore/README.md

 # Installation

+## Github version
 This package can be installed from github using the install_github function of the devtools package.
 ```R
 # library(devtools)
 # devtools::install_github("orbisgis/lczexplore")
 ```
+## macOS Users
+This package relies on the `sf` and `s2` spatial libraries, which require external system tools to compile on macOS.
+Before installing `lczexplore`, please ensure you have the following dependencies installed : cmake, openssl abseil.

 # Summary